AlgorithmiKee/notes/Machine_Learning/Bayes Model Averaging.md

   \mathcal N(\boldsymbol\mu_n, \boldsymbol\Sigma)
   $$

-* Comparing the plug-in predictive with the posterior predicitve, we see that the former discards uncertainty of the posterior $p(\boldsymbol\mu \mid D)$.
+* Comparing the plug-in predictive with the posterior predictive, we see that the former discards uncertainty of the posterior $p(\boldsymbol\mu \mid D)$.

 To gain more insight about the posterior predictive, we reformulate $\boldsymbol\mu_n$ as